vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 * When we create `StateDb` in Guest with [`StateDb::new`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/state.rs#L51), we compute hashes for `storage_tries` roots and `contracts` code.
 When we later try to access storage (using the [`WrapStateDb::basic_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L39) function) or contract code (using the [`WrapStateDb::code_by_hash_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L70) function), we know this data is valid because the hashes were computed properly.
 If they weren't, we wouldn't be able to access the given storage or code.
 Thus, storage verification is done indirectly.

 Above verifications are not enough to ensure validity of Time Travel (achieved by [Chain Proofs](./chain_proof.md)) and Teleport.
+Travel call verification is described in the [next](./time_travel_teleport.md) section.

 ### Error handling